 Reseeding vs. New Planting

 How you go about reseeding a lawn versus planting a new lawn is quite different.
-When seeding a new lawn, you’ll be applying seed to the bare dirt you’ve prepared for new planting.
+When seeding a new lawn, you’ll apply seed to the bare dirt you’ve prepared for new planting.
 For reseeding, you’ll be attempting to thicken an already existing lawn.
 With that in mind, you typically need about twice as much seed to start a new lawn as you need to reseed an existing lawn.

 Traffic Level